MannLabs/proteomics_lab_agent/README.md

 ---
 ## About

 Mass spectrometry-based proteomics has advanced significantly in the last decade, yet its widespread adoption remains constrained by complex instrumentations & software that requires extensive expertise.
-We identified documentation and knowledge transfer as key bottlenecks in proteomics accessibility and developed an AI Proteomics Advisor to address these challenges.
+We identified documentation and knowledge transfer as key bottlenecks in proteomics accessibility and developed an AI Proteomics Agent to address these challenges.

-The AI Proteomics Advisor is a multimodal agentic framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
+The AI Proteomics Agent is a multimodal agentic framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
 The framework incorporates lab-specific knowledge through multimodal chain-of-thought prompting and a custom knowledge base containing laboratory protocols.
 It also leverages Google's Agent Development Kit, Gemini, and Vertex AI services, integrated with local MCP servers including Alphakraken for retrieving QC results and Confluence for managing lab-internal protocols.

 ### Key Features